wasPrime/wasPrime.github.io/source/_posts/Introduction-to-C-20-Coroutines-Part-1-Generator.md

 ```

 {% note primary %}
-To understand the life cycle of coroutine or other case, there is a useful method to insert some output at the beginning and the end of functions and other any necessary locations. :)
+To understand the life cycle of coroutines or other cases, there is a useful method to insert some output at the beginning and the end of functions and other any necessary locations. :)
 {% endnote %}

 ## More Explanations